vrrdnt/vrrdntPy/README.md

 -- import pyimgur

 ADDITIONAL:
 This script heavily relies on [porjo/youtubeuploader](https://github.com/porjo/youtubeuploader) and [inlife/nexrender](https://github.com/inlife/nexrender) for uploading and rendering, respectively.
-You'll probably want to install nexrender using [Node.js](https://nodejs.org), and download the [latest Windows build](https://github.com/porjo/youtubeuploader/releases) of youtubeuploader.
+You'll probably want to install nexrender using [Node.js](https://nodejs.org), and download the [latest Windows build](https://github.com/porjo/youtubeuploader/releases) of youtubeuploader, and place the latter in the same directory as the rest of this project.

 ## Files and folders